Last updated on July 20, 2021

 Goldspan Dragon | Illustration by Andrew Mar

-With Kaldheim finally here, it’s time to dig in like a dwarf searching for precious gems to find the best decks the rejuvenated format has to offer.
+It’s time to dig in like a dwarf searching for precious gems to find the best decks the that Standard has to offer.
+Mono Red has been a staple since the beginning of time, and is almost always a competitive deck.
 Sadly, Ugin, the Spirit Dragon is still here to ruin any strategy that revolve around colored permanents.
 Still, I’ve been pretty vocal about this card, so I won’t waste time on it again.
 In short: If Ugin appears, you get a loss.

 Luckily, this card doesn’t have much of a footing in Traditional Standard anymore.
 Phew!
 Besides, just because it’s a hard counter to our strategy doesn’t mean we can’t rush them to the finish line.
 The deck we’re covering today is especially excellent at doing just that.
 We might not have too much innovation in this list, but Mono Red has gotten even better!
 There’s a few really cool cards that push Mono Red Aggro into an even higher win rate territory.
 Especially in BO1, this deck wrecks!

 Many new decks have risen.
 Selesnya enchantments is now a thing, Boros equipment as well, so keep an eye out for future guides where I’ll cover those.
 With all that said, though, let’s get started with red deck wins!

 Faceless Haven | Illustration art by Titus Lunter